Alberto Ventafridda

 This post is mostly written for myself, since i keep forgetting this kind of commands

-Long story short, pwntools makes it very easy to run gdb with the process you are interacting with.
-The setup is pretty straightforward, this guide covers pretty much everything you need to know about it.
+Pwntools makes it very easy to automatically run gdb with the process you are interacting with.
+The setup is pretty straightforward, this guide covers everything you need to know about it.

 from pwn import *